plotly/plotly.github.io/_posts/fundamentals/2015-05-20-zoom-pan-hover-controls-in-plotly-graphs.md

 ---
 layout: single
-title: Zoom, Pan, and Hover Controls in Chart Studio Graphs
+title: Zoom, Pan, and Hover Controls
-subtitle: Zoom, Pan, and Hover Controls in Three Short Videos
+subtitle: How to zoom, pan and hover interactively in Chart Studio
 permalink: /zoom-pan-hover-controls/
 imageurl: /static/images/zoom-pan-hover/zoom.png
 state: active
 tags: fundamentals
 section: fundamentals
 order: 7
-meta_description: Zoom, pan, and hover controls.
-Chart Studio let's you create interactive charts online, and for free, using our web app, MATLAB, Python, or R.
-actioncall: Make a graph
+actioncall: How to zoom, pan and hover interactively in Chart Studio
 ---

 # Zoom, Pan, and Hover Controls in Chart Studio Graphs